 Instruction in the Major.
 Thomas Murray.

 Instruction in the Major.
 Martin Jean.

 Organ Seminar.
 Thomas Murray.

-Organ Pedagogy.
+History of the Organ.
 Martin Jean.

+Improvisation at the Organ I. William Porter.

-Improvisation at the Organ.
-David Hurd.
+Improvisation at the Organ III.
+William Porter.

 Instruction in the Major.
 Thomas Murray.

 Instruction in the Major.
 Martin Jean.

 Organ Seminar.
 Thomas Murray.

 Improvisation at the Organ II.
 William Porter.